-Drug development is a lengthy and expensive process, and clinical testing is uncertain as to the outcome.
-We may encounter substantial delays in the commencement, enrollment or completion of our clinical trials or we may fail to demonstrate safety and effectiveness to the satisfaction of applicable regulatory authorities, which could prevent us from advancing or commercializing our product candidates on a timely basis, if at all.
+Drug development is a lengthy and expensive process, and preclinical and clinical testing is uncertain as to the outcome.
+We may encounter substantial delays in the commencement, enrollment or completion of our clinical trials and may never advance to clinical trials, or we may fail to demonstrate safety and effectiveness to the satisfaction of applicable regulatory authorities, which could prevent us from advancing or commercializing our product candidates on a timely basis, if at all.

 The risk of failure in developing product candidates is high.
 It is impossible to predict when or if any product candidate would prove effective or safe in humans or will receive regulatory approval.
-Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of product candidates in humans.
-We have not yet initiated or conducted a clinical trial of any product candidate.
+Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development, obtain regulatory authorization to commence clinical trials, and then conduct extensive clinical trials to demonstrate the safety and efficacy of product candidates in humans.
+To date, we have not yet completed a clinical trial of any product candidate.